wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.60 =
+* New: **`[mla_tag_cloud]` shortcode**.
+Enhanced tag cloud for any taxonomy, with "grid" format, full Display Content and custom template support along the lines of `[mla_gallery]`.
+Paginated clouds are also supported.
+Full details in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") and on the Settings/Media Library Assistant Documentation tab.
+* New: **`MLA Text Widget`**.
+You can add widgets containing `[mla_gallery]`, `[mla_tag_cloud]` or **any shortcode** to the sidebars on your site.
+More information in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down").
+* New: For `[mla_gallery]`, **new 'page_ID' and 'page_url'** substitution parameters for easier 'mla_link_href' composition.
+* New: For `[mla_gallery]`, **link=span and link=none** let you replace the hyperlink enclosing each gallery thumbnail with non-link content.
+* New: For `[mla_gallery]`, **default Style and Markup templates conform to WordPress 3.7 conventions**.
+The "orientation" attribute has been added to Attachment-specific substitution parameters and as a Data Source for custom field mapping.
+* New: **Enhanced IPTC/EXIF Taxonomy term mapping.** You can now separate multiple terms contained in a single IPTC/EXIF value by specifying one or more delimiters.
+For example, specify ";" to separate values like "tag1; tag2" into separate terms.
+* New: For `[mla_gallery]`, **Support for Other Gallery-generating Shortcodes now includes the "enclosing shortcode" form**.
+You can pass content to the alternate shortcode by coding something like `[mla_gallery ids="1230,1227" mla_alt_shortcode=fsg_link mla_alt_ids_name=include class=button]View the gallery[/mla_gallery]`.
+New filters are provided for inspecting/modifying the content.
+* Fix: On the Media/Assistant submenu, **where-used errors are no longer returned for** XHTML-style self-closing shortcodes, i.e., ending with "/]", and for tax_query and meta_query parameters containing substitution parameters.
+* Fix: **Hiding the Media/Library submenu is now more reliable**.
+The Media/Library submenu is hidden with a CSS style, but is still available for use by plugins such as Enable Media Replace.
+The Media/Assistant submenu is automatically moved up to the top of the submenu list.
+Attempts to display the Media/Library submenu, e.g., after deleting an item from the Edit Media screen, are redirected to the Media/Assistant submenu.
+* Fix: For the Settings/Media Library Assistant "Custom Fields" and "IPTC/EXIF" tabs, the **"Add Rule/Add Field and Map All Attachments" buttons now map values correctly**.
+In previous MLA versions, the rule was added but the attachment values were not mapped.
+* Fix: For `[mla_gallery]`, **array values are now accepted in [+request:+] substitution parameters**, and the `,export` option is supported as well.
+Array values can be passed from the URL or HTML forms to parameters that accept a list of values, such as taxonomy queries.

 = 1.52 =
 * Fix: **Corrected serious defect in `[mla_gallery]`** that incorrectly limited the number of items returned for non-paginated galleries.
 * Fix: Eliminated "Strict Standards" messages issued from MLAModal functions.